Metabolism and weight loss – How you burn calories – How to speed up your metabolism

 A closer look at physical activity and metabolism

 While you don\’t have much control over the speed of your basal metabolism, you can control how many calories you burn through your level of physical activity.
 The more active you are, the more calories you burn.
 In fact, some people who are said to have a fast metabolism are probably just more active — and maybe fidget more — than others.
+That’s why it’s very important to know how to speed up your metabolism.

 You can burn more calories with: